AndyShiue/Ende-readme/README.md

    4. function calls:
       Only `const fn`s can be called.

+   `const fn`s are also checked to be *positive*, meaning they don't recurse forever.

 6. **`data`**:
    In `data`, all variants are constants.
    In addition, all variants with parameters in normal `data` are `const fn`s.